-Exaltation also reflects an affinity between planets and signs.
-Planets in signs of their exaltation are “dignified,” i.e., strengthened, as are planets in the signs they rule.
+Astrologers have posited relationships between planets and signs since ancient times.
+Exaltation reflects an affinity between planets and signs.
+Planets in signs of their exaltation are strengthened, as are planets in the signs they rule.
 Exaltation represents the highest expression of a planet’s energy while rulership is its most effective expression.
 The word "exalted" implies something superior, or an idealized form of a planet’s potential.

 The Sun is exalted in Aries, the first horoscope sign of the zodiac, which represents pure existence.
 Aries is the spark of life, the Sun's primal expression.
-The Sun’s fall is in Libra, the relationship sign that must compromise solar will to meet the needs of others.
+The Sun’s fall is in Libra, the relationship sign that must compromise individual will to meet the needs of others.

 The Moon, representing nourishment, is exalted in the rich earth sign of Taurus.
-Contentment and material wellbeing are traditional qualities of the Bull that feed the needs of the hungry Moon.
+Contentment and material well-being are traditional qualities of the Bull that feed the needs of the hungry Moon.
 The Moon is in its fall in Scorpio where a profound sense of desire and expectation of loss is often a challenge to one’s emotional comfort.

 Mercury is exalted in Virgo, making it exceptional since it also rules this sign.
 The mental acuity of the intellectual planet is raised in this rational and analytical earth sign.
 Mercury’s fall is in fuzzy Pisces where feelings dominate and logic may be lost in the fog of fantasy.

 Assertive Mars is exalted in ambitious Capricorn where its impulses to act are directed in a constructive fashion.
 The Warrior planet falls in Cancer where the drive to act is blunted by the self-protective instincts of the Crab.

 Stern Saturn’s exaltation is in justice-loving Libra, where its deliberate style fits well.
 Impulsive Aries, though, is where Saturn falls with lack of preparation and foresight.